boochow/hvcc_loguesdk_v1/README.md

 In this case, the floating-point values are mapped from integer values between -100 and 100.

-### Parameter type
+#### Parameter Type

-Currently all parameters are defined as percentage type because typeless parameters are not allowed to be  negative values, and the displayed values are different between NTS-1 and prologue/minilogue xd.
+Currently, all parameters are defined as percentage type because parameters without a specified type cannot have negative values, and the displayed values differ between the NTS-1 and Prologue/Minilogue XD.

 ## Restrictions